Chattambinadu

-Chattambinaadu (English: The Rowdy Land) is a Malayalam-language action comedy film released in 2009.
-The film was directed by Shafi and written by Benny P. Nayarambalam.
+Chattambinaadu (English: The Rowdy Land) is a 2009 Indian Malayalam-language action comedy film directed by Shafi and written by Benny P. Nayarambalam.
 The film was made under Mammootty's production company Play House which distributed it as well.
-The film stars Mammootty, Siddique, Manoj K. Jayan, Suraj Venjaramoodu,Vinu Mohan and Raai Laxmi.
+The film stars Mammootty, Siddique, Manoj K. Jayan, Suraj Venjaramoodu, Vinu Mohan, Raai Laxmi and Salim Kumar.
 The film's music was done by Alex Paul.

-Chattambinadu was released on December 24, 2009, on 80 screens in Kerala.
-Despite getting mixed to negative reviews from critics the film was a commercial success.
+Chattambinadu was released on 24 December 2009, on 80 screens in Kerala.
+Despite getting mixed reviews from critics the film was a commercial success, becoming the Christmas winner.
 The character played by Suraj Venjarammoodu, Dasamoolam Damu, has over the years attained cult status and remains one of Suraj Venjaramoodu's most memorable roles.